dscc-admin-ch/lomas/docs/source/server_managing_dataset.rst

 Table options:

 * `max_ids`: Specify how many rows each unique user can appear in (cf. Smartnoise documentation)
-* `rows`: Required: The number of rows in the dataset.
+* `rows`: Required.
+The number of rows in the dataset.
 If the administrator does not know or do not want to share how many records are in the data, she can specify a very loose upper bound.

 Column options: